 MAYUMI SHIN'ICHIRŌ (真弓慎一郎): Shunjirō's older brother and the Mayumi household future heir.

 MAYUMI SHUNJIRŌ (真弓俊二郎): the second son of a samurai living at the temple where High Priest Getsuan is in charge.
 He teaches the merchants kids and babysits the smaller ones.
 He's not well seen by his father to his current job.
 He wants for him to keep training at the dōjō, so that maybe one day he could became a fencing instructor or have a decent career.
 He's way more of a scholar though, and very interested in making his country progress.
 He associates with Karasuma Tenzan and his group.
 When Azumi and Kiku lodge at the temple, he inevitably falls for the former.
 To help his comrades escape a trap by the fief Lord, he takes him hostage, making a serious crime.
 His whole family will be executed soon after for his act.
 He'll help Azumi hide from the Yagyuu search party and from Sakon, whom he'll try to kill surprising him but he'll be cut down and left for dead.
-Miracously, he'll be found in time by Tenzan's men who were searching for Azumi and treated.
+Miracously, he's found in time by Tenzan's men who were searching for Azumi and treated.
 He then moves to the snow country as a senoir stateman in charge of the gold mine by Tenkai orders and reunite with Azumi.
 He seems to have grown up but also his ways have changed.
 He's keeping some secrets from Azumi, basically about the persons who were with Tenzan and now are slaving away in the mine, and about Tenzan too, who his being in a sanatorium distant from there recuperating after having overworked himself sounds as an utter lie.
 He plans to build an ideal country in that fief with the help of Shizune and his christian doctrine, that can unite everyone.
 The truth is that having helped him with making rifles, guns and cannons, he has imprisoned tenzan in a cell in the gold mine.
 He can't let the fellows met along the road wander from country to country, risking that the secret of the snow country is made public and the fief destroyed, and with it his dream of an ideal country.
 He made Kagari, hatsune and x kill all those who wanted to leave the country.
 He also thinks that he's using Shizune (and Tadane) and Gensai, but he's the one who's being deceived and manipulated.
 When Shizune (Tadane?) has no more use for him, he shoots him in the belly.
 Shunjirō survives, but he uses his “medicine” to take away the pain and starts having hallucinations and preaching his new ideal country to an imaginary audience from a high place at the gold mine.
 Talking to the images of his dead family, he slips falling down the small cliff in front of him and dies hitting his head on a rock.

 MIKOGAMI TENZEN (神子上典膳): or Ono Jiroemon Tadaaki was a samurai of the early Edo period, who was renowned as a swordsman.
 He founded the Onoha Ittōryū style of swordsmanship after his teacher made him head master of the Ittōryū.
 He was one of two official sword masters for Tokugawa Ieyasu and his style, along with Yagyū Shinkageryū became one of the official schools of the Tokugawa Shogunate.
 See also Onoha Ittōryū.